Quick Answer:

 Essential Tools

-- Undercoat rake for shedding
+- Undercoat rake (essential — the most important tool for Labs)

-- Bristle brush for finishing
+- Slicker brush for topcoat and finishing

-- Nail clippers
+- Nail clippers or grinder (Dremel-type preferred)

 Grooming Tips